Johnny-Kratos/3rd-Party-Software/README.md

 # 3rd-Party-Software
-For Ansible to pull windows 3rd party software from Chocolately
+For Ansible to pull windows 3rd party software